i-am-tanni/mud_painter/README.md

 ## Description

-Converts REXPaint xml ascii-art files to a custom encoding and downsamples as needed.
+Converts REXPaint xml ascii-art files to a custom encoding with downsampling.

 Useful for MUDs and other text based applications.